AVJdataminer/Notes/All_notes.md

  - Need to work on Website on webflow

 # section for todoist items
-- Upload short courses to github as markdowns

 - Upload Medium articles as markdowns
 --  First copy and paste to stack edit then save as markdown and html
 - delete blot github rpeo
--
+- Upload short courses to github as markdowns and html's
+- Upload guided capstone notebooks as markdown and html as well as Jupyter
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODE2MTkxNzQ4LDU1OTg2MTA5Ml19
+eyJoaXN0b3J5IjpbLTIwOTU0NzY1NTksNTU5ODYxMDkyXX0=
 -->